Legend of the Lane of the Kiss in Guanajuato

 El Callejon Del Beso (The Lane of the Kiss)

 This is a sad love story about Carmen and Luis, two young people who lived and died in Guanajuato.

 She was as beautiful and pure as an angel, about 20, lovely and single.
-He was handsome, about 28, tan and tall with an arrogant demeanor, adorned with the best moral qualities, hard-working, honest.
+He was handsome, about 28, tan, and tall with an arrogant demeanor, adorned with the best moral qualities, hard-working, and honest.

 So the weeks passed by until Luis dared to greet her and the young lady accepted his greeting with a gentle smile.
 The next day he started a conversation, shy at the beginning, but polite, as any courtship, after that like any couple of lovers with, love phrases and promises.